List of places in Tennessee that are hard to pronounce - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — Tennesseans definitely have a unique dialect, even for the South.
 So, it’s no surprise when newcomers and visitors have a hard time pronouncing these 10 places .

 Located in Grundy County is the tiny town of Beersheba Springs .
-Residents pronounce it as BURSH-uh-ba Springs.LISTEN: Neil Orne on how to pronounce these 10 commonly mispronounced places in TN
+Residents pronounce it as BURSH-uh-ba Springs.TWRA: Fisherman dead after falling into Cherokee Lake

 Celina is home to one of Tennessee’s clearest lakes.
 Tennesseans pronounce the small city as Sa-LY-na .